Healthier chicken and cauliflower casserole, which can be made keto! Loaded with cauliflower, chicken, and a healthier creamy cheesy ranch sauce.

 - unfortunately almond milk + almond flour did not thicken for me 🙁

-Can I make this cauliflower chicken casserole dairy free?
+Can I make it dairy free?
 I have not tried this with vegan cheese, but it *may* work.
-If you try, I’d love if you leave a comment below to let me know how it goes?
+If you try, I'd love if you leave a comment below to let me know how it goes?

-Can I make this cauliflower chicken casserole recipe ahead?
+Can I make it ahead?
 Sure!
 You can bake ahead and reheat leftovers (they are good for up to 4 days in the fridge).
 I am not sure if you can assemble ahead and bake up the day you serve.
 It may work, but you may want to keep the components (chicken, cauliflower and sauce) separate until just before baking.

 - casserole dish– I use this one from Crate & Barrel, but any deep 9 x 13 inch baking dish should suffice